 A glossy, evergreen shrub that grows quickly to create an informal hedge.
 Rosy crimson flowers appear on this hedging plant in June and flower through to early autumn.
 Suitable for all soils and good for coastal areas.
 4m.
 USDA 8a-9b.

 This prickly hedging plant can be a useful deterrent on vulnerable boundaries.
 It’s fast growing and tolerates most soils in shade or sun.
 White flowers in summer are followed by red or orange berries.
 4m.
 RHS H6, USDA 7a-10a.

-Holly can be difficult to establish, but it’s worth persevering as a hedging plant as it tolerates pollution and exposed areas, including extreme winds, and provides both food and shelter for wildlife.
+Holly can be difficult to establish, but it’s worth persevering as a hedging plant as it tolerates pollution and exposed areas, including extreme winds.
+It also provides both food and shelter for wildlife, as well as lovely sprigs for your Christmas wreath.
 5m.
 AGM.
 RHS H6, USDA 3a-7b.

 Holm or evergreen oak forms an excellent tall and dense screen.
 Fast growing, it tolerates extreme winds, sun and shade and thrives in any well-drained soil in all but the coldest areas.
 10m-plus.
 RHS H5, USDA 7a-11.